 Building approval is required before commencing most types of building work including:

 - Restumping of buildings,

 - Demolition of buildings.

 Building approval can be obtained from either Council or a private building certifier licenced with the Queensland Building and Construction Commission.
-Building certifiers are responsible for ensuring proposed building work complies with the relevant provisions of the Building Act 1975, the Sustainable Planning Act 2009 and associated regulations.
+Building certifiers are responsible for ensuring proposed building work complies with the relevant provisions of the Building Act 1975, the Planning Act 2016 and associated regulations.